 Hi.
 I’m TERA.
-I don’t know if I would call myself a homeschooler.
+I don’t know if I would call me a homeschooler.
 We aren’t home nearly enough!
 I don’t have a background in education!
 I HATE Kids!
 Just kidding.
 I love em, even when they show us how insecure and vulnerable we are.

 I still remember the panic, the fear and dare I say the emptiness I felt when I admitted We needed to homeschool our two oldest sons.
 I still couldn’t admit that I wanted to!
 That thought just didn’t make sense.

-At first, I gave “explanations” not excuses.
+At first, I gave “explanations” not exscuses.
 We were doing this because Chuck spent more time in the principals office telling jokes than in class?
 We were doing it because Nick wasn’t on task in class and was missing much more academically than testing was showing?
 Why spend money on private schools, when public schools need our support?
 I would often tell friends, save that money for college!
 So how then did I get to home schooling ??

 Perhaps I should back up and tell you about me?
 I mean I am Super Important MOM right?
 I giggle at that thought.
 You see I take a lot of energy to be “put together”.
 THANK GOD for scrubs!
 I mean the average momma has it going on.
 Me?
 Ugh forget about it.
-My world revolved around this image of super busy, full-Time pharmacist, physician spouse (aka singleMom) with 4 boys in soccer and baseball.
-Food sensitivities?
+My world revolved around this image of super busy, full Time pharmacist, physician spouse (aka singleMom) with 4 boys in soccer and baseball.
+Food sensitivies?
 Check!
 ADHD?
 Check!
 People hear that and are instantly like oh yeah… oooh.
 Wow.
 Yes your hands are full dear!
 And they cut you slack!

 The Kids are more important than you?
 Of course!
 But wait.
 Why do I have to give up MY career?
-WHEN a kid was in trouble at school or sick, who left work?
+WHEN a kid was in the in trouble at school or sick, who left work?
 MOM did.
 WHEN the principal called, who got the call?
 MOM did.

 Couldn’t we just try a different school?
 Private school?
 Tutors instead of sports?
 Sure.
 We could Do anything.
 I mean I was super mom working 50 hours a week, developing a compounding lab, and I rocked.
 But the honest truth is our kids were exhausted.
 They were failing in school.
 Chuck was having ocular migraines.
 Anxiety was through the roof.
 They missed us.
 They were tired of running and running.
 Of being yelled at.
 Of being stressed.
 The house a wreck.
 Fear of failure and lack of complete and total success was major issue.
 They couldn’t enjoy the small things.
 Life was just too big.

 What happens when you work?
 Any thoughts?
 Other people watch your kids.
 Their dicipline style reins.
 THEIR family issues and drama become yours.
 Suddenly you feel like you need an HR department to your life.
 Some days I thought dang, I wonder if my kids would watch themselves better?
-Well, that was out as it’s illegal.
+Well that was out as it’s illegal.
 In case you are wondering, yes… yes it’s illegal.

 I have developed super mom negotiation skills when dealing with day care providers over that past 11 years.
 I’m pretty good at it.
 Yup.
 And we have wore out many a good woman with our Kids and family.
 THATS NOT GOOD.
 To me that speaks more than words can say.